-Normal vaginal bleeding is the periodic blood that flows as a discharge from the woman's uterus.
+Normal vaginal bleeding is the periodic blood that flows as a discharge from the woman's uterus as a result of normal cyclic hormonal changes each month.
 Normal vaginal bleeding is also called menorrhea.
 The process by which menorrhea occurs is called menstruation.

-Abnormal vaginal bleeding is a flow of blood from the vagina that occurs either at the wrong time during the month or in inappropriate amounts.
+Abnormal vaginal bleeding is a flow of blood from the vagina that occurs either at an unusual time during the month or in inappropriate amounts.

 Causes of Vaginal Bleeding

 Birth control is available in a variety of methods and types.
 The method of birth control varies from person to person, and their preferences to either become pregnant or not.
 Examples of barrier methods include barrier methods (sponge, spermicides, condoms), hormonal methods (pill, patch), surgical sterilization (tubal ligation, vasectomy), natural methods, and the morning after pill.
 Side effects and risks of each birth control option should be reviewed prior to using any birth control method.

 Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
 It is a group of 100 different diseases, and is not contagious.
 Cancer can be treated through chemotherapy, a treatment of drugs that destroy cancer cells.